 A Natural Right

-In addition to economic and altruistic reasons, a belief in natural rights also supports immigration.
+A belief in natural rights also supports immigration.
 This is the idea that we have natural rights from our Creator, or from our humanity, that precede and supercede government institutions.

 The right to travel is an individual personal human right, long recognized under the natural law as immune from governmental interference.
 Of course, governments have been interfering with this right for millennia.
 The Romans restricted the travel of Jews; Parliament restricted the travel of serfs; Congress restricted the travel of slaves; and starting in the late 19th century, the federal government has restricted the travel of non-Americans who want to come here and even the travel of those already here.
 All of these abominable restrictions of the right to travel are based not on any culpability of individuals, but rather on membership in the groups to which persons have belonged from birth.

 Yet, the freedom to travel is a fundamental natural right.
 This is not a novel view.
 In addition to Aquinas and Jefferson, it has been embraced by St. Augustine, John Locke, Thomas Paine, Rev. Dr. Martin Luther King Jr., Pope John Paul II and Justice Clarence Thomas.
 Our fundamental human rights are not conditioned or even conditionable on the laws or traditions of the place where our mothers were physically located when we were born.
 They are not attenuated because our mothers were not in the United States at the moment of our births.
 Stated differently, we all possess natural rights, no more and no less than any others.
 All humans have the full panoply of freedom of choice in areas of personal behavior protected from governmental interference by the natural law, no matter where they were born. — Judge Andrew Napolitano